itsfrank98/immense/README.md

 * ```train_dataset_params```: parameters specific to the training dataset
 * ```test_dataset_params```: parameters specific to the training dataset
 * ```model_params```: parameters for the model to learn
+* ```bert```: you can set this to:
+  * ```true```: the content is converted to BERT embeddings, that are used to learn a softmax classifier that, for each user, will output his probabiolities of being safe and risky.
+  * ```false```: the content is converted to word2vec embeddings that are used to train two separate autoencoders: one for the risky users and one for the safe users.
+They both output a reconstruction error

 Once the parameter file is completed, you can train the models by running [main_train.py](main_train.py) and, after the training is completed, test it running [main_test.py](main_test.py).
 The test will plot a confusion matrix and